Current embarkment: forty kilometers west of Dijon, northeast of le Parc naturel régional du Morvan.

 We are at the ancient Alesia* and head to Beaune. ±20 generations ago catholic Burgundy got hold of shires in today’s Belgium.
 Now we walk into the lion’s den.
 We are in the belly of the beast.

 We travel southwards along the Saône and her wine regions, set for Grenoble.
 From there I'll return deep into the Ecrins.
-It's two months ago that sweat streamed harder than the Véneon and I was initiating a few climbers into the craft of multipitching on a safe distance from then overcrowded 12-pitch monsters.
+It's two months since sweat streamed harder than the Véneon and I was initiating a few climbers into the craft of multipitching on a safe distance from then overcrowded 12-pitch monsters.

 Dibona - Approach